7 Strategies to Deal with the Emotional Effects of Spinal Cord Injury and Promote Recovery

 treating the emotional effects of spinal cord injury

-If you’re experiencing depression, anxiety, or post-traumatic stress after spinal cord injury, seeing a therapist or psychiatrist can help.
+If you are experiencing depression, anxiety, or symptoms of post-traumatic stress after a spinal cord injury, seeking professional support can be an important step forward.

 6. Join a Spinal Cord Injury Support Group

-Joining a spinal cord injury support group is a great way to connect with other SCI patients.
+Joining a spinal cord injury support group can be a meaningful way to connect with others who truly understand what you are going through.

 7. Focus on Rehabilitation